Myths and Misperceptions around Pentesting

 Conclusion

-The reason why organizations request a penetration test is that they have traditionally been more affordable, more specific in their results and have helped them reach compliance standards.
+The reason why organizations request a penetration test is that they have traditionally been more affordable, more specific in their results, and have helped them reach compliance standards.
+However, myths and misperceptions around pentesting often cloud the true value these tests provide.
 Information is what you are paying for, even if it is not quickly turned around by the pentesters (averaging 2–6 weeks to get the final report).
 An organization’s goal should be to get to the point that they can test more frequently.

 The ultimate objective is to run a pentest after every major change to systems, network or applications to verify that those patches worked.
 The challenge has been the organizational costs to schedule these events.
 Even if you have them internal to your organization, scheduling resources and capturing their results takes time.
 This is why people are moving towards Pentesting as a Service (PaaS) providers.
 Leveraging their platforms allows you to scale up your Pentesting from annual or 2–4 times a year, to monthly, weekly or on-demand.
 This is the future, leveraging Artificial Intelligence (AI) or advanced Machine Learning (ML) approaches to learn your organization’s environment and constantly be able to leverage a PaaS platform to not just trust things have been fixed, but verify they are secure!